nymag/big-query-importer/readme.md

 ## Flow

 1. Run command for each site: saves to file in the /data/ dir
-2. Upload files to Big Query via their <a href="https://bigquery.cloud.google.com">UI</a>
+2. Upload files to BigQuery via their <a href="https://bigquery.cloud.google.com">UI</a>

 # TODO

 * Write tests
-* Write data directly to a Big Query dataset instead of to a file
+* Write data directly to a BigQuery dataset instead of to a file
 * Runs tests on CircleCi on open PRs